codeccoop/forms-bridge/README.md

 Once configured, try to submit data with one of your hooked forms and watch the magic happen 🙌!

+## Addons

+Addons are moduls that allow Forms Bridge to be connected with special backends.
+This addons are available:

+1. **REST API**: The default addon, always active.
+With this addon you can bridge your form submissions over the REST API of your backends.
+1. **Odoo**: With this addon you can bridge your forms to Odoo over the JSON-RPC API.
+Fill the gap between your CMS and your ERP and scale up your business.
+2. **Google Sheets**: With this addon you can get your form submissions synchronized with google spreadsheets.
+Focus on your data, share it with your team and don't bother them with the wordpress admin page.
+3. **FinanCoop**: Addon to bridge forms to the FinanCoop Odoo's module.
+This module is intended to manage subscription and loan requests for cooperatives and non-profit organizations.

+To get more details about this addons, go the the [documentation](./docs/Addons.md).

 ## Bridges

+The key concept of this plugin is the **bridge**.
+A bridge is a configured connexion between a form and a backend or service with a unique name.
+Each addon of the Forms Bridge allows to create a new kind of bridge, with this bridges you can connect your forms to multiple HTTP APIs.

+As we've mentioned, a bridge is a connexion between a backend and a form.
+In addition, and based on the addon the bridge comes from, this connexion will need some other fields.
+For example, for a REST API bridge, each connexion will need an endpoint and an HTTP method.

 ### Templates

+Forms Bridge comes with multiple bridge templates for each addon.
+With templates you can automate the from and backend creation and its subsequent bound on a bridge.
+When you use templates, Forms Bridge will guide you over a simple and assisted process of steps where the template will require you to inform some fields.
+Once the process is completed, Forms Bridge will create a form on the integration you choose (GF, WPCF7, WPForms, etc) with a default layout and fields, configure a new backend connexion and bound them on a new bridge ready to use.

 ## Backends